roadside-picnicx/VBA-project/README.md

 Process:
 1. File Opening and Reading:
-    * Attempts to open the specified file in read mode.
+    * Attempts to open file in read mode.
     * If the file opening fails, it prints an error message to stderr and returns NULL.
     * Reads the content of the file into memory, dynamically allocating memory to store the file content.